Ednah1/alx-low_level_programming/README.md

-#this is all abut static libraries
+#this is all about static libraries